blastcloud/guzzler-docs/docs/expectations/readme.md

 # Expectations

-Expectations are the objects you use to define what properties of a request that should be searched for.
-Rather than instantiating an  `Expectation` directly, you should receive an instance from the main `expects()` method, or in a closure you pass to an [assertion method](assertions.md).
+Expectations are the main way for you to define what you want Guzzler to search for through your Guzzle client's history.
+They are used in two separate ways:

+- To define the number of times you expect a match to be made before your test your code.
+- To assert what Guzzler should search for in your client's history after you test your code.

 ### expects(InvokedRecorder $times, $message = message)

-To mimic the chainable syntax of PHPUnit mock objects, you can create expectations with PHPUnit’s own InvokedRecorders and the `expects()` method.
-InvokedRecorders are methods like `$this->once()`, `$this->lessThan($int)`, `$this->never()`, and so on.
+To mimic the chainable syntax of PHPUnit mock objects, you can create expectations with the `expects()` method and PHPUnit’s own **InvokedRecorders**.
+These are methods like `$this->once()`, `$this->lessThan($int)`, `$this->never()`, and so on.
 You may also pass an optional message to be used on errors as the second argument.

 ```php
 public function testExample()